UPMC Park – Erie Seawolves

 It doesn’t matter the crowd size, the SeaWolves fans are a pretty great group to watch a game with.
 It’s a very family friendly environment with C. Wolf and Perry the Fish leading cheers from the tops of dugouts.
 One of the best moments is when the SeaWolves hit a home run and music plays while the entire stadium fist pumps, including the ushers.
 The crowd I saw was a Buck Night crowd milling around kegs set up to serve beer paying attention a pitcher’s duel.
 The crowd got riled up for big pitches and many fans wore both the new and old SeaWolves merchandise.
 Erie’s Drew VerHagen (a dark horse pitching prospect for the Tigers) went eight shutout innings with the crowd on their feet for the ninth for the flamboyant fireball closer Melvin Mercedes.

-UPMC Park is in the perfect location within the downtown Erie landscape.
-The field is very easy to get to from any direction, just off State Street and just few minutes from the Bayfront Connector (Highway connector of I-90 and I-79 through downtown Erie).
+Jerry Uht Park is in the perfect location within the downtown Erie landscape.
+The field is very easy to get to from any direction, just off State Street and just a few minutes from the Bayfront Connector (Highway connector of I-90 and I-79 through downtown Erie).

 There is a kid area near the Sausage Shack that features a bounce house and a speed pitch where kids can see just how hard they throw for $1.
 The cherry on top is that the team seems very accessible for postgame and pregame autographs, often using rain delays and pregame stretches to sign autographs for anyone who stands along the third base railing.